seontechnologies/seon-android-sdk-public/README.md

     - `COMPROMISED` : Indicates a highly compromised state.
 This is a strong indicator that the OS has been tampered with.
     - `UNKNOWN` : The integrity status cannot be determined.
 - Introducing new response field: `true_device_id`.
-- Added new callback signature type `SeonCallbackWithGeo` to handle gelocation status responses.
+- Added new callback signature type `SeonCallbackWithGeo` to handle geolocation status responses.
 - Raised the SDK's targetSdkVersion to API level 34.
 - Optimized resource handling.
 - Fix `physical_memory` inconsistencies on some devices.